Polymer/old-docs-site/0.8/docs/migration.md

 details.
 Support for conditional templates (`<template if>`) has been removed.
 See [Conditional templates](#conditional-templates) for more information and workarounds.

+There are many subtle differences between the old and new binding systems as well.
+See [Data binding](devguide/data-binding.html) in the Developer guide for more details on the new system.

 ### Property bindings {#property-bindings}